Categories

-Each of our senses is powerful on its own, combining these senses together create experiences that can evoke emotions, influence decisions, instill memories, and much more.
+Each of our senses is powerful on its own; combining these senses together creates experiences that can evoke emotions, influence decisions, instill memories, and much more.
 Buying a home is a sensory experience.
-The senses surely play a huge role stirring feelings that make buyers want to buy a home or find another one.
-When selling a home, you should think more than just getting a good resale value on your home.
+The senses surely play a huge role in stirring feelings that make buyers want to buy a home or find another one.
+When selling a home, you should think about more than just getting a good resale value on your home.
 You should also think about how you can provide potential buyers with a positive sensory experience.

 Easy on the eyes

 How does your home look?
-Are all the rooms clean organized and clutter-free?
+Are all the rooms clean, organized, and clutter-free?
 Are the family photos still hanging on the wall?
 Make sure your home is clean and depersonalized.
-You want the potential buyer to visualize themselves living in your house so you have to keep the personal photos and items away.
-Keep an empty bin close by because inevitably, you’re going to get that phone call for showing and this is where dirty dishes, dirty clothes, and other clutters go.
+You want the potential buyer to visualize themselves living in your house, so you have to keep the personal photos and items away.
+Keep an empty bin close by because inevitably, you’re going to get that phone call for showing, and this is where dirty dishes, dirty clothes, and other clutter go.
 Open the windows to allow natural light in.
 Pay the same attention to your home exterior.
 Make sure you will be able to grab them by sight.

 What’s that smell?

 When it comes to smell, it’s pretty safe to say that we want our home to smell great.
-However you should avoid using deodorizers, you may love the scent of fresh crisp apple cinnamon but other people may not.
-Also these artificial scents kind of give the feeling that maybe you’re trying to mask something.
+However, you should avoid using deodorizers, you may love the scent of fresh, crisp apple cinnamon, but other people may not.
+Also, these artificial scents kind of give the feeling that maybe you’re trying to mask something.
 Keep the smell neutral.
-If you are using aromas keep it gentle and natural.
-Use fresh flowers, fruits and plants.
+If you are using aromas, keep them gentle and natural.
+Use fresh flowers, fruits, and plants.

 What’s that sound?